Direct Entry

 Detective Constable

-Step Into Investigation – Direct Entry DC Programme, Autumn 2026 start
+Step Into Investigation – Our Direct Entry DC Programme is now Open

 Watch the video below to hear about the role of a Detective Constable at Hampshire & Isle of Wight Constabulary.